Gear-Droid/Gear-Droid/README.md

 - 👋 Hi, I’m @Gear-Droid
-- 👀 I’m interested in web-dev, I'm using Java and Python3 languages.
-Making Football School site.
+- 👀 I’m interested in web-dev, I'm using Java and Python3 languages
 - 📫 How to reach me: +7 (999) 674 49 37 (telegram @Vl4d0k)
 - vladi003@yandex.ru